-Album #2 – Post Vintage – soon to be released digitally in Scandinavia
+Album #2 – Post Vintage – Released Digitally internationally

 Reviews about the debut album – Madame Libertánah – produced by Chips Kiesbye